Types of Tribal Crafts in Nagaland

 The Wanchos, Konyaks and Phom tribes are some of the finest wood carvers in India.
 The icons generally carved are mithun head, hornbill, human figure, elephant, tiger etc. The log-drums or xylophones are laboriously hollowed out of the trunk of a big tree and are masterpieces which best defines the Naga's skill in wood work.
 An interesting example of the woodwork can be seen in the Angami village which is the Kharus-the wooden gate.
 The wooden gates or Kharus are made from a single solid piece of wood.
 Each Kharu has motifs etched on it.

-or metal crafts is a more recent addition in the list of Naga crafts.
+Black smithy or metal craft is a more recent addition in the list of Naga crafts.
 It is the second most important craft particularly of Angamis.
 The Nagas are adept at making a variety weapons.
 The spear and the dao are important weapons of the Nagas.
-The spear is a multi purpose weapon, which consists of a blade and a wooden handle.
+The spear is a multipurpose weapon, which consists of a blade and a wooden handle.
 The Rengmas are considered the best Naga black smith.

 Bamboo and Cane Crafts

 Endowed rich forests, the Nagas fully utilize their resources.
 The forests in Nagaland are rich in bamboo and cane and therefore it is obvious that bamboo and cane crafts are an ancient tradition.
 Naga baskets are meant to serve two purposes one for storage and the other for day-to-day use.
 Other than baskets the Nagas also make mats and shields with bamboos.
 Necklaces, armlets and leggings are made from cane.